Michelle Andrade, Pharm.D.

 Cheryl Durand, Pharm.D.

 Cheryl Durand, PharmD graduated from Northeastern University in 2002.
 Since graduation Cheryl has been a hospital clinical pharmacist.
-Currently she works full time at MCPHS University as an Assistant Professor of Pharmacy Practice with a focus in Infectious Disease and Pharmacy Advocacy and Leadership.
+Currently she works full time at MCPHS University as an Associate Professor of Pharmacy Practice with a focus in Infectious Disease and Pharmacy Advocacy and Leadership.
 At MCPHS she is a preceptor for Institutional APPE students.
 At Elliot, she precepts residents in the longitudinal teaching elective rotation.
 Additionally she works for Elliot Hospital as a per diem pharmacist.
-She currently serves as on the NH Board of Pharmacy Continuing Education Advisory Council and The Joint Pharmaceutical Formulary and Credentialing Committee.
-Cheryl has been a board member of the New Hampshire Pharmacists Association since 2005, and is currently the Vice President of the association.
+She currently serves as on the NH Board of Pharmacy Continuing Education Advisory Council and has been a board member of the New Hampshire Pharmacists Association since 2005, she is currently the Vice President of the association.
+Cheryl is also a recipient of the Trustees Award for Teaching Excellence at MCPHS University.

-Donna Farrar, Pharm.
-D., is a Clinical Staff Pharmacist at the Elliot Hospital.
-She currently staffs in the Intensive Care Unit, Emergency Department, Post Surgical and Medical Surgical floors She precepts the Nutrition Rotation in the PGY1 residency program.
+Donna Farrar, is a Clinical Staff Pharmacist at the Elliot Hospital.
+She currently staffs in the Emergency Department, Post-Surgical and Medical Surgical floors, Pediatrics, Neonatal Intensive Care and Pediatric Intensive Care.
+Dr. Farrar serves as preceptor for the Nutrition Rotation in the PGY1 residency program.

 Dr. Farrar graduated from Massachusetts College of Pharmacy- Boston in 2005.
-She also serves as an instructor for APPE students from MCPHS, University of Connecticut, and Northeastern University.
+She was appointed by Northeastern University as an Adjunct Professor.
 Along with Nutrition, Dr. Farrar's areas of interest include: pediatrics and the antimicrobial stewardship program.
+She is a member of The American Society of Parenteral and Enteral Nutrition.

 Katie Fitzgerald is a Clinical Pharmacist at Elliot Hospital.
-Katie currently staffs in the Intensive Care Unit, Pediatric unit, Neonatal ICU, Cardiac ICU, Emergency Department, and Medical Surgical floors.
-She is actively involved in the Medication Safety Committee, the Safety Collaborative Practice Teams, and the Code Blue Committee.
+Katie currently staffs in the Pediatric unit, Pediatric ICU, Neonatal ICU, Cardiac ICU, Medical Surgical floors, and the Emergency Department.
+She is actively involved in the Medication Safety Committee, the Code Blue Committee, and is a member of the American Society of Health-System Pharmacists.
 She precepts residents during the orientation phase of the residency.

 Katie earned her BS in 1991 from Northeastern University.
-She has 18 years experience as a hospital pharmacist and has precepted students from Massachusetts College of Pharmacy, University of Connecticut and University of Rhode Island.
-Her current areas of interest include: critical care and pediatrics.
+She has 20 years’ experience as a hospital pharmacist, is a Board Certified Pharmacotherapy Specialist, and has precepted students from Massachusetts College of Pharmacy, University of Connecticut and University of Rhode Island.
+Her current areas of interest include: pediatrics and medication safety.

 Joe Robert Glew MS, RPh